d4rkc0d3r/d4rkAvatarOptimizer/README.md

 In this detailed view the resulting meshes are separated by spaces.
 Materials that get merged together are indented.
 In the example you can see 3 resulting meshes.
 You can also see that `Body/FaceSkin` and `Body/Eyes` get merged into one material while `Body/FaceAlpha` is still its own material.
 ## Show FX Layer Merge Result
-In this section you can see which layers in the FXLayer got recognized as a simple toggle layer and which ones didn't.
-The VRChat performance rank icons of Excellent are used for detected toggles while the Very Poor icon is used for layers that couldn't be merged.
+In this section you can see which layers in the FXLayer could get merged or deleted.
+The VRChat performance rank icon is used to indicate if a layer could be optimized:
+  * Excellent - Layer is useless and can be deleted.
+  * Good - Layer is a simple toggle and can be merged into a direct blend tree.
+  * Medium - Layer is a motion time state and can be approximated with a 1D blend tree.
+  * Very Poor - Layer can't be optimized.

-The option Show Detailed Errors will show you the reasons why the optimizer rejected a layer as a simple toggle.
+The option Show Detailed Errors will show you the reasons why the optimizer rejected a layer from being optimized.
 ## Debug Info
 Shows debug information about how the optimizer is understanding the avatar.
 ### Unparsable Materials